mojontwins/Inslands/README.md

 # More

+* [ ] Nether!
+	* [/] Nether should be 1/2 the size of the overworld in sizes >= normal or 1/1 in size small.
+The chunk provider should take this in account automaticly.
+The teleporter should also convert coordinates accordingly.
+	* [/] Nether should have cool all-bedrock (with holes) walls.
+Think on a nice algorithm to make irregular surfaces in all 4 lateral sides.

+	In my first attempt, I made it so the nether is actually half the size, and the Provider adjusts and returns the fake chunk for x/z = half, but this is not satisfactory as the bedrock in these chunks can't be lit.

+	So maybe the thing would be having the provider generate the full world size but only having a 1/2 sized portion in the center, generating REAL chunks of bedrock surrounding it, via the WorldProviderHell.

+	So when travelling to the nether, `X = SizeX/4 + X/2`.
+When going back, `X = (X - SizeX/4) * 2`.

+	Also Starlight is NOT running when creating the nether, but it does when reloading the world.

+	* [ ] Nether should be somewhat themed.
+Good look on thinking on "paradise nether" features :-D

+	So level Themes should store separate (fixed or multi) biome info for both dimensions.

 * [ ] Think about gameplay items for a desert and a glacier based theme (for the future).
 	* [ ] both lack trees, dirt and saplings must be obtained.
 Make sure skeletons still drop acorns.